About ROSC

 Ivy Quigley, Web Manager & Editor

 Ivy Quigley (they/them) is a queer Disordered transfemme with a junk spine and a wild brain.
 They have organized queer safe spaces, done outreach for LGBTQ+ and homeless youth, and participated in local education reform.
 They’re often seen raising a sign; some of their many protests include school funding cuts, LGBTQ+ discrimination, gender essentialism, and economic inequality.
 Their passions include creating queer media, destigmatizing and normalizing mental illness, nonfiction studies, intersectional feminism, and board games.
-They are the Web Manager for Ability Maine and Breath & Shadow as well as a core member of Mindful Queer Collective.
+They are the Web Manager for Ability Maine and the Editor-in-Chief of Breath & Shadow.

 ROSC Board of Directors